SAP-samples/teched2023-IN265/exercises/ex2/README.md

 Now try out different combinations of publishing to a topic and listening to a topic and see which events you receive.

-4. Register the consumer to listen to the Zebra topic - we just want to learn about Zebras geting born
+4. Register the consumer to listen to the Zebra topic - we just want to learn about Zebras getting born

 For this subscribe the consumer to the topic animals/vertebrates/warm-blooded/mammals/zebra